It’s Time to Fully Fund Public Education

 favors voucher schools over public schools

-Both chambers budget $4.5 billion for vouchers with zero strings attached.
+$4.5 billion has been allocated for vouchers with zero strings attached.

-The Senate budget follows the recommendation of Florida's Auditor General to create a separate silo for voucher funding in the FEFP.
-The House's proposed budget ignores the findings of the Auditor General.
+The budget ignores the recommendation of Florida's Auditor General to create a separate silo for voucher funding in the FEFP.

 Doesn't provide a BSA that keeps up with inflation

-The less than 1% raise fails to keep pace with inflation or increasing operating costs, putting districts under more pressure to do more with less.
+The less than 2% addition fails to keep pace with inflation or increasing operating costs, putting districts under more pressure to do more with less.

-Despite the talk of "historic investment" in teacher salaries, when adjusted for inflation the average teacher salary in Florida fell by more than $3,000 during Gov. DeSantis' two terms .
+Despite the talk of "historic investment" in education, when adjusted for inflation per-student funding has decreased by $1,300 during Gov. DeSantis' two terms.

 Supporting educators and public education isn’t just a talking point.